trending_up Reporting

 When to Use a Fund Statement

-At Stanford, funds are established to track the source and use of money.
-Fund reports are a tool designed to facilitate the management of these monies.
-These reports show both inflows (receipts, transfers in) and outflows (transfers out and expenses) and thus help determine how much money is left to spend (Available Balance).
-These reports help us fulfill our fiduciary responsibilities to donors and others by allowing us to report to the donor on the use of their gift.
+At Stanford, the university establishes funds to track the source and use of money.
+Fund reports are a tool designed to facilitate the management of these funds.
+These reports show both inflows (receipts, transfers in) and outflows (transfers out and expenses) helping determine how much money is left to spend (Available Balance).
+These reports help the university fulfill its fiduciary responsibilities to donors and others by enabling reporting on gift usage.
 For more details, refer to Topic Overview: Life Cycle of a Fund.

 Fund reports are intended to be used for non-sponsored and non-capital awards as the reports are designed around a fiscal year concept rather than a project-to-date concept.